-- A successful student will be able to write and debug computer programs which make use of the fundamental control structures and method-building techniques common to all programming languages.
-Specifically, the student will use data types, input, output, iterative, conditional, and functional components of the language in his or her programs. - A successful student will be able to use object-oriented programming techniques to design and implement a clear, well-structured computer program.
-Specifically, the student will use and design classes and objects in his or her programs.
+- A successful student will be able to write and debug computer programs which make use of the fundamental control structures and method-building techniques common to all programming languages. ÉSpecifically, the student will use data types, input, output, iterative, conditional, and functional components of the language in his or her programs. - Students are able to discuss and apply debugging techniques, and use the debugger included in their integrated development environment